- Identify the neoclassical zone, the intermediate zone, and the Keynesian zone in the aggregate demand/aggregate supply model

 Now, focus your attention on the neoclassical zone of the SRAS curve, which is the near-vertical portion on the right-hand side.
 If the AD curve crosses this portion of the SRAS curve at an equilibrium point like En where output is at or near potential GDP, then the size of potential GDP pretty much determines the level of output in the economy.
 Since the equilibrium is near potential GDP, cyclical unemployment is low in this economy, although structural unemployment may remain an issue.
 In the neoclassical zone, shifts of aggregate demand to the right or the left have little effect on the level of output or employment.
 The only way to increase the size of the real GDP in the neoclassical zone is for AS to shift to the right.
 However, shifts in AD in the neoclassical zone will create pressures to change the price level.

-Finally, consider the intermediate zone of the SRAS curve in Figure 11.11.
+Finally, consider the SRAS curve's intermediate zone in Figure 11.11.
 If the AD curve crosses this portion of the SRAS curve at an equilibrium point like Ei, then we might expect unemployment and inflation to move in opposing directions.
 For instance, a shift of AD to the right will move output closer to potential GDP and thus reduce unemployment, but will also lead to a higher price level and upward pressure on inflation.
 Conversely, a shift of AD to the left will move output further from potential GDP and raise unemployment, but will also lead to a lower price level and downward pressure on inflation.